imixs/imixs-office-workflow/src/site/markdown/forms/workitemlinking.md

 If you set `readonly="true"` the formpart shows only a list of linked workitems.

 <img src="workitemlink_02.png" />

+The workitems linked from a workitem are called _outbound workitem links_.

 ### Layout and CSS